*for students eligible for funding under the Construction Skills Queensland (CSQ) program initiative

-- Basic knowledge of various cranes including tower, portal boom, slewing mobile and derrick cranes to name a few.
+- Basic knowledge of various cranes including the tower, portal boom, slewing mobile and derrick cranes to name a few.

 - Understand mathematical calculations for measuring loads

-We operate our dogging courses are run on a regularly basis.
+We operate our dogging courses are run on a regular basis.
 If you would like to secure your spot on the next course, please contact our bookings team on firstname.lastname@example.org or alternatively call 07 5658 0040